What is Kava?

 Micronized Kava

-Micronized Kava is processed a third time to a micronized scale and is ready to use.
+Micronized Kava is processed for a third time to a micronized scale and is ready to use.
 Note: This is NOT Instant Kava.

 Instant Kava